 Assign a workspace to a capacity

-Capacity admins, along with Power BI admins and Office 365 global admins, can bulk assign workspaces within the premium capacity management section of the admin portal.
-When you manage a capacity, you will see a Workspaces section that allows you to assign workspaces.
+Capacity admins, along with Power BI admins and Office 365 Global Administrators, can bulk assign workspaces in the premium capacity management section of the admin portal.
+When you manage a capacity, you see a Workspaces section that allows you to assign workspaces.

-- Select Assign workspaces.
-This is listed in multiple places and will all perform the same task.
+Select Assign workspaces.
+This option is available in multiple places.

-Selection Description The entire organization's workspaces Assigning the entire organization's workspaces to Premium capacity will assign all App Workspaces and My Workspaces, in your organization, to this Premium capacity.
-In addition, all current and future users will have the permission to reassign individual workspaces to this capacity.
-Specific workspaces by user When you assign workspaces by user, or group, all the workspaces owned by those users are assigned to Premium capacity, including the user's personal workspace.
+Selection Description Workspaces by users When you assign workspaces by user, or group, all the workspaces owned by those users are assigned to Premium capacity, including the user's personal workspace.
 Said users automatically get workspace assignment permissions.

 This includes workspaces already assigned to a different capacity.

-Edit an app workspace by selecting the ellipsis (. . .) and selecting Edit workspace.
+Edit an app workspace by selecting the ellipsis (. . .) then selecting Edit workspace.

-Once saved, the workspace, and all its contents, will be moved into Premium capacity without any experience interruption for end users.
+Once saved, the workspace and all its contents are moved into Premium capacity without any experience interruption for end users.

 Selecting Power BI Report Server key will display a dialog contain your product key.
 You can copy it and use it with the installation.

 For more information, see Install Power BI Report Server.